A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework

-\paragraph{Structured Validation: LASM Defense Placement vs.\ OWASP LLM Top 10.} To validate \lasm's utility beyond two incidents, \tabref{tab:owasp_compare} maps five documented attacks against the OWASP LLM Top 10~\cite{owaspLLM2024} and MITRE ATLAS~\cite{mitreAtlas2024} classification, then derives the defense prescription from each taxonomy.
-The key test is whether different attacks that share an OWASP/ATLAS category require different defenses under \lasm.
-If yes, the type-centric label causes \emph{misallocated controls}: a designer who follows only OWASP/ATLAS would apply the same defense to both cases, leaving one of them uncovered.
+\paragraph{Framework Validation against OWASP and Documented Incidents.} \tabref{tab:owasp_compare} maps five documented attacks against the OWASP LLM Top 10~\cite{owaspLLM2024} and MITRE ATLAS~\cite{mitreAtlas2024} taxonomies, deriving the defense prescription from each label.
+Two of the five are real-world incidents, the Postmark MCP BCC exfiltration~\cite{postmarkMCP2025} and the GitHub Copilot project-file RCE~\cite{agentInjectionCoding2025}, both labeled by OWASP as LLM07 (Insecure Plugin Design) and treated as ``supply chain'' attacks; \lasm\ assigns them to L6 and L4 respectively, with non-overlapping defense controls (ABOM manifest verification vs.\ L4 tool-output sandboxing).
+The diagnostic test is whether attacks sharing an OWASP/ATLAS category require different defenses under \lasm: if yes, the type-centric label causes \emph{misallocated controls}.

-\tabref{tab:owasp_compare} demonstrates that ``Prompt Injection'' (LLM01) maps to three different \lasm\ layers (L1, L3, L5) each requiring layer-specific defenses, and that ``Insecure Plugin Design'' (LLM07) maps to L4 and L6 with non-overlapping controls.
-A designer following only OWASP/ATLAS would apply input filtering and package-signing across all five cases; \lasm\ shows that four of the five require additional controls that input-filtering and package-signing cannot provide.